ThabangRammitlwa/Module_5_THARAM514_BCL2401_GroupF_Thabang-Rammitlwa_JSL05/README.md

 Each Guardian's preferred genre is specified in the guardians object.
 You can modify this object to reflect each Guardian's musical tastes.

 # Challenges faced
-Manipulating the DOM,had to go back on understanding DOM better, still not my strongest point but, its Promising.
+Manipulating the DOM,had to go back on understanding DOM better, still not my strongest point but, its promising.